mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

-ex-professor—the fatherly figure for Max—with whom Max shares everything about his research; then there is Max’s neighbor, who genuinely cares about his well-being, partly because she is attracted to him, partly due to Max’s strange and paranoid behavior; and finally, we have a little girl (another one of Max’s neighbors) who, aware of Max’s expertise in mathematics, enjoys in testing his intelligence by asking him to solve very complex algebraic assignments: things such as 322x491, or 73/22.
+ex-professor—the fatherly figure for Max—with whom Max shares everything about his research; then there is Max’s neighbor, who genuinely cares about his well-being, partly because she is attracted to him, partly due to her concern for Max’s strange and paranoid behavior; and finally, we have a little girl (another one of Max’s neighbors) who, aware of Max’s expertise in mathematics, enjoys in testing his intelligence by asking him to solve very complex algebraic assignments: things such as 322x491, or 73/22.